dusieq95/discordbot/README.md

 ### 7. Congrats—You’re Done!

-If you’ve followed all the steps above, your self-hosted ShapesInc AI Chatbot for Discord should be live and ready to go.
+If you’ve followed all the steps above, your self-hosted AI Chatbot for Discord should be live and ready to go.
 Enjoy chatting and let the bot amaze you with its image understanding and code-writing capabilities!